EregionArts/pf2e-witcher/README.md

 <hr>
 <h2>Attributions</h2>
-The major of the artwork was sourced from <a href="https://game-icons.net">game-icons.net</a> with the rest being custom made by the Eregion Arts team.
+The majority of the artwork used was sourced from <a href="https://game-icons.net">game-icons.net</a> with the rest being custom made by the Eregion Arts team.